Lake Angeles, Heart O' The Hills Trailhead, Olympic National Park, Washington

 - Permits are required for all overnight stays in Olympic National Park.
 Contact the Wilderness Information Center (360.565.3100) for backcountry camping reservations, permits, and trail conditions.
 Visit the WIC: 600 East Park Avenue, Port Angeles, WA 98362.

-- There's a $5 registration fee per group, plus $2 per person (children under 15 excluded).
+- There's a $5 per person - per night fee to backcountry camp in Olympic National Park (children under 15 excluded).
 If you don't have access to a WIC, or plan to arrive early or late, call the WIC to arrange your permit ahead of time.

 - Alternatively you may self-register at the trailhead.
 Forms and pay envelopes are provided.

 - There are no quotas or required reservations.
 Campsites are not individually assigned, but available to permit holders on a first come, first served basis.